Gemini-HUN/spore-mod-catalog/README.md

 ### My Spore Fix Mods

-(Here you can find the latest versions and direct links for all of my Mods and my Contributions.)
+Here you can find bug fixes, compatibility improvements, and corrections for issues found in the original game or existing content.

 | Mod Name | Latest Version | Type | Area | Link to Mod | Total Downloads |
 | :--- | :---: | :--- | :--- | :--- | :---: |